heptarch/heptarch.github.io/drafts/demon.md

  calibrated magnetic pulses, though we've had to extend governor theory considerably to perform them."
  The Duke: "No, I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
-"I was using this scheme to learn the shape of the artifact by Chancery Lane.
-I use 'instructions' figuratively."
+"I use 'instructions' figuratively.
+The scheme 'tells me' the shape of the artifact by Chancery Lane."
 Westminster Abbey, GPO, the House of Lords, even Madras, fade from the Duke's mind, resolved into a single question that will haunt him until he dies: "What *is* it Ellen?"
 Her nose